vitto-moz/testStore_app/README.md

-There is store application with usage of AngularJS
+There is store application - created with AngularJS

 Setup environment: